To1ne/writepermission/_posts/2016-10-03-ergodox-3-years-later.md

 45 cN on Cherry MX Brown and 50 cN on Cherry MX Blue), so I'm happy I didn't get Clears.

-After using Cherry MX Blues for a while, I prefer Brown switches over Blue switches.
-Blue switches really sound more clicky and compared to Brown.
-The pitch of the Blue sound is higher than the Brown sound and this makes (IMHO) sound of Brown less distractive.
+After using Cherry MX Blues for a while, I still prefer Brown switches over Blue switches.
+Blue switches really sound more clicky when compared to Brown.
+The pitch of the Blue sound is higher than the Brown sound and this makes (IMHO) the sound of Brown less distractive.

 ### Damper rings